sigasi/sigasi_insights/faq.md

 Quick Fixes are a really useful Sigasi Studio feature to resolve common problems.
 By default you apply a Quick Fix to one problem at a time.

 Although the procedure is not very elegant, there is a way to apply multiple Quick Fixes at the same time.
+Note that this procedure is currently only supported for missing signal declarations.

 Procedure: